Burt Munro Challenge

 You might also like...

-In 1856, John Turnbull Thomson, chief surveyor for the Otago province, selected the site for a new…
+In 1856, John Turnbull Thomson, who was the chief surveyor for the Otago province, chose a site for…

 Sprinkled amongst beautiful rolling farmland and the majestic Takitimu Mountains, Northern Southland…